 1 Week in Azerbaijan: A Budget Guide to the Land of Fire

 Aaah, Azerbaijan!
-This Caucasus country is a fascinating blend of old-school Soviet lifestyle and gas-profits-fueled modernity (pun intended).
+This Caucasus country is an odd mixture of old-school Soviet lifestyle and gas-profits-fueled modernity (pun intended).

 Day 1: Baku

 You’ll likely arrive in Baku to start your exploration of Azerbaijan.
-The capital city boasts a rich culture and history, juxtaposed with a modern skyline.
+The capital city is rich in culture and history, but with a modern skyline that sticks out like a sore thu.. fire-shaped, glass towers, I guess?

 Historical Baku